 Coastal Research in Environmental Science and Technology

 The “Coastal Research in Environmental Science and Technology (CREST)” program at the University of Massachusetts Boston (UMass Boston) is a 10-week immersive research experience serving 10 undergraduates per year.
-CREST exposes these students to cutting edge, authentic, coastal environmental research at UMass Boston in an integrative transdisciplinary program across the ecological, environmental, and social sciences.
-CREST focuses on integrative coastal research crossing disciplinary boundaries that incorporates the ecological, earth, chemical, geographic, and social sciences and leverages the existing research and educational programs within the School for the Environment and Biology department at UMass Boston.
+CREST exposes these students to cutting edge, authentic, coastal environmental research at UMass Boston in an integrative transdisciplinary program across the natural and social sciences.
+CREST focuses on integrative coastal research crossing disciplinary boundaries that incorporates the natural and social sciences and leverages the existing research and educational programs within the School for the Environment at UMass Boston.

 The CREST REU programs offer undergraduate students the opportunity to:

-- Carry out independent research project in coastal environmental science (e.g. biology, ecology, geology, chemistry, policy, economics, and management)
+- Carry out independent research project in coastal environmental science (e.g. bio-, geo-, biogeo-chemistry, ecology, molecular ecology, geology and earth system sciences, and social, behavioral, economic, and sustainability sciences)

 - Work closely with a faculty advisor and research group